 func _ready(): $Label.text = "Hello world!"

-This page aims at giving a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.
+This page gives a broad presentation of the engine and of the contents of this documentation, so that you know where to start if you are a beginner or where to look if you need info on a specific feature.

 About Godot Engine¶

 A game engine is a complex tool, and it is therefore difficult to present Godot in a few words.
-Here’s however our PR presentation, which you are free to reuse if you need a quick writeup about Godot Engine.
+Here’s a quick synopsis, which you are free to reuse if you need a quick writeup about Godot Engine.

 For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Step by step tutorial.